Trump tells Chinese president he'll honor 'One China' policy

 Beijing responded by declaring the policy "non-negotiable."

-Trump's phone conversation with Xi comes a day after he sent a letter to the Chinese president, whishing "the Chinese people a happy Lantern Festival and prosperous Year of the Rooster."
+Trump's phone conversation with Xi comes a day after he sent a letter to the Chinese president, wishing "the Chinese people a happy Lantern Festival and prosperous Year of the Rooster."

 Related: China Is Both a Threat and an Opportunity for Trump